 I am an independent journalist and filmmaker.
-I write, shoot and produce for leading international media – I have contributed to outlets including the BBC, the Guardian, the New York Times, Huffington Post, CNN, Channel 4, Sky News and National Geographic.
-I was part of the BAFTA-winning team that made the documentary 'My Son the Jihadi', named Best Single Documentary in 2016.
+I write, shoot and produce for a wide range of international media – I have contributed to outlets including the BBC, the Guardian, the New York Times, Huffington Post, CNN, Channel 4, Sky News and National Geographic.
+I was also part of the BAFTA-winning team that made the documentary 'My Son the Jihadi', named Best Single Documentary in 2016.

 Based between Nairobi and London, I can be reached at email@example.com.

 I tell stories about security, development, culture and human rights, using a range of media, including text, video, audio and photography.
 I report on violent extremism in Africa, in particular in Kenya and Somalia.
 I covered the brutal attack on Nairobi's Westgate shopping mall in September 2013: in the aftermath, I interviewed survivors and first responders, including retelling one of the most dramatic stories of the massacre.

 I followed the trail of the world's 'most wanted woman', Samantha Lewthwaite, and covered the deepening tensions in Kenya's "war on terror".
 I exposed the earlier arrest of Woolwich killer Michael Adebolajo on suspicions of trying to join Somali militant group al-Shabaab.